General Managers Roll

 You are eligible to vote if you are:

-- an owner or occupier of land in the municipal area;
+- an owner or occupier of land in the electoral area; and

-- not subject to an order under the Mental Health Act 1996.
+- not subject to an assessment order under the Mental Health Act 2013 or an order under the Guardianship and Administration Act 1995.

 Do I have to enrol?